U03A9/MabiBots/README.md

 ### Shield loop
 This bot will automatically loop through `Ice Shield`, `Lightning Shield`, and `Fire Shield`.
 When this is enabled you will do one loop of all three shields, then check for `Inspiration` or `Snapcast` (if enabled) before resuming.
 This will allow you to run all 3 loops together.

 - Image unavailabe.
-Use your imagination, I didn't bother recording this one.
+Use your imagination.
+I didn't bother recording this one.

 #### Coming soon
 - GUI where you can toggle which skill(s) to train